ibmresilient/resilient-community-apps/fn_twitter_most_popular/README.md

 }

 ```
-Review the Twitter API documentation for more info on all the attributes returned.
+Review the [Twitter API documentation](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html) for more info on all the attributes returned.

+The [Twython documentation](https://twython.readthedocs.io/en/latest/) has details specific to the Twython package used by this integration

+## Pre-Process Script:
+This provided workflow does not utilize the Pre-Processing Script.

 ## Post-Process Script: